GDPR Employee Monitoring Compliance Considerations for Employers

 Unambiguous

 Due to the inherent power imbalance in the employer-employee relationship, regulators have questioned whether employee consent can truly be “freely given.”
-Employees may fear negative consequences if they refuse to give consent, making it challenging to establish valid consent under the GDPR.
+Employees may fear negative consequences for refusing to consent, making it challenging to establish valid consent under the GDPR.

 As the European Data Protection Board notes: “Due to the dependency that results from the employer/employee relationship, it is unlikely that the data subject can deny his/her employer consent to data processing without experiencing fear or real risk of detrimental effects.”

 For most workplace monitoring scenarios, legitimate interests provide a more appropriate lawful basis.
-However, this requires a careful balancing of the employer’s legitimate interests against the rights and freedoms of employees.
+However, this requires a careful balance between the employer’s legitimate interests and employees’ rights and freedoms.

 When conducting a legitimate interest assessment, consider: